Appsaurus/RoutingKitExtensions/README.md

 <!-- Proceed from above choice accordingly (and delete this comment) -->

-Then simply `import SwiftPackageName` wherever you’d like to use it.
+Then simply `import RoutingKitExtensions` wherever you’d like to use it.

 <!--